WEAries/Weather/README.md

-# Weather is an App
+# Weather is an App complier by me